Trilateration using Unlabeled Path or Loop Lengths: Rational Functionals and Relations

 Pick a subset of the $\alpha_i$ that is minimally linearly dependent with size $k'+1$.
 Let us use these as the $k'+1$ rows of a matrix $\M$ with $\edgecard$ columns.
 Each of its minors of size $k'+1$ must vanish.

 Pick $k'$ columns that are linearly independent.
 Append to these, one column made up of $k'+1$ variables.
 The condition that the determinant of this $(k'+1)\times (k'+1)$ matrix vanishes gives us a non-trivial linear homogeneous equation in the variables.
-In the $b$-bounded setting, the coefficients $c^i$ of this equation are bounded in magnitude by $b^{k'}$.
+In the $b$-bounded setting, Hadamard's bound implies that the coefficients of this equation have magnitude at most $(k')^{k'/2}b^{k'}$.
 As every column of $\M$ is in the span of our chosen $k'$ columns, the entries in each column of $\M$ must satisfy this equation.
 Thus we have found a rational relation on the $k'+1$ rows of $\M$, giving us a rational relation on the $\alpha_i$.

 ii) Let us look at the case $k' = \edgecard$.